-The two greatest money management errors people create are dealing for capital that you can’t afford to lose and investing too much every deal.
+The two greatest money management errors people create are dealing for capital that you can’t afford to lose and investing too much every deal or trade.
 Another part of this is not knowing how much you can fail emotionally and financially per exchange and still be Fine.

 Solution: Understand and plan and have good money management skills in forex trading in Zambia

 So, what is the remedy for poor management of the money?
 Okay, it begins by realizing you can’t gamble capital that you can’t afford to lose.
 If you are going to use a credit card or a loan to finance your deposit and you don’t have any spare cash to deal with, you’re ruined.
 If you put more money into your account than you know you’re expected to use, you’re doomed.

 When you start, you have to decide whether you even have any money with which to trade.
 Trading, speculation, is risky, and you have to approach it from the mindset that you could lose the money you’re trading with.
 I’m not saying you ‘re going to lose it all (if you’re training and disciplined you ‘re not going to lose it all), but I’m saying you ‘re going to have to be mentally OK to lose it all.
 When we approach trade from this perspective of being OK with losing, we place ourselves in the best position to win, as contradictory as that might seem to you.